 What is the climate of the rainforest?

 As tropical rainforests are located on or close to the Equator, the climate is typically warm and wet.
 The high rainfall and year-round high temperatures are ideal conditions for vegetation growth.
 The wide range of plants encourages a huge variety of insects, birds and animals.
 Temperatures in the tropical rainforest are high throughout the year.
 Annual temperatures usually average around 28°C and show little variation from day to day.
 The range is temperature throughout the year is low.
 The temperature never drops below 20°C and rarely exceeds 35°C. Rainfall levels are high, typically over 2000mm per year.
-This significant amount of rainfall supplies huge rivers such as the Amazon in Brazil and the Congo in Central America.
+This significant amount of rainfall supplies huge rivers such as the Amazon in Brazil and the Congo in Central Africa.
 Most afternoons experience a heavy downpour, which helps to keep the rainforest moist.
 The atmosphere in the tropical rainforest is hot and humid as the result of high temperatures and abundance of water.